frankyzt19961230/gb/themes/hugo-serif-theme/README.md

 ### Homepage meta tags

-Often a homepage requires special meta tags such as a meta description or og meta data for twitter, facebook etc. You can configure these values in the `config.toml`
+Often a homepage requires special meta tags such as a meta description or og meta data for twitter, facebook etc. You can conmodal these values in the `config.toml`

 ```
 // config.toml